 The longer your house is on the market, the more buyers will start to wonder what’s wrong with it.

 This is all good advice, but my circumstances won’t allow me to wait…

 If you need to get going and you’re ready to do so then you shouldn’t hold back.

 - You will have to be realistic though; if there is little demand, you may have to lower your price and be prepared to do everything within your power to accommodate potential buyers

 - Choose your estate agent carefully.
 They are not all the same.

-- Speak to high street agents and online estate agents and compare their performance in terms of how quickly they sell properties.
+- Speak to high street agents and online estate agents.

 - Or perhaps renting it out is another option.
 See should I sell my home or rent it out?